keawade/keawade.github.io/_posts/2015-12-02-Advent_of_Code.md

 This December, [Eric Wastl](http://was.tl/) created a series of holiday themed programming exercises, [Advent of Code](http://adventofcode.com/).
 This post will detail my solutions to some of these exercises.
 I didn't get around to solving all of the puzzles, but I will be adding more when I have time to work on them.

-This first set of puzzles involved Santa navigating an infinite high-rise building with and infinite basement.
+This first set of puzzles involves Santa navigating an infinite high-rise building with and infinite basement.
 Santa is given instructions in the form of a string of parentheses which tell him to go up or down one floor.

 <!--more-->